BernasDzn/portit/docs/sprint_2/us3508/requirements/readme.md

 > This US follows the defined [global definition of ready](../../../global_docs/def_of_ready.md)

 ## 6. Definition of Done
+- Backup strategy specifies frequency, retention policy, and storage location
+- RPO and WRT values are defined, justified, and achievable
+- Backup and restore procedures are documented
+- Test recovery runs validate backup effectiveness
-- The implementation checks all acceptance criteria.
+- The implementation checks all acceptance criteria